gstache/Sakuranov/# Space Cruise Murder Mystery.md

 	- (Em perspective) The next day, emmit is enjoying some sun and sand on the Mediterranean arboretum beach when they are met by a former lover and comrade, who reveals they are now in private contracting but cannot share where and for whom.
 Emmit enjoys a moment of erotic reverie which is rudely interrupted by ship security.
 Tavka goes for a climb and falls for emmit a little more.
 The captain is told about the vassals death

 4.
 	- Ibanez and the imperator are at the crimescene, and it looks like an accident.
 The imperator is racist, and shoves ibanez.
 The captain arrives, and the imperator says they've already arrested the guests.
+The arrested people speculate, Tavka gets mad, Arjay points out that if they were still being held then something is wrong with the sensor simulation.
+In the simulation room, Ibanez, moloto and Imperator discuss how the simulation is wrong.
+Ibanez interviews Emmit, and is trying to play up his Eienvechni-ness.